Authentic Halal: Restore Trust from Traceability and Blockchain

 By Carlos Rabadán Escudero, Head of Delivery Movilitas EU

 Counterfeit food is rather prevalent in the global marketplace, especially in certain categories such as olive oil, honey and fish.
 They can contain substitute ingredients, undocumented allergens or non-certified items.
-Manufactures suffer the loss of the sale; however, there is also a risk to the brand image when customers purchase an inferior product.
+Manufacturers suffer the loss of the sale; however, there is also a risk to the brand image when customers purchase an inferior product.
 Money is not the only consequence as sometimes the food or ingredients can cause allergies, food poisoning or worse.

 The media continues to highlight the fraud stories and they drive consumer awareness.
 After years of exposure and a turn towards healthier eating, the public is demanding more transparency about where their food came from before it hits their table.
 Technology and new processes connect all the stakeholders for greater traceability of these goods to reduce the risk of counterfeits reaching consumers.